TranThang-2804/k8s-pod-identity-controller/README.md

 - You having a local/on prem cluster that need access cloud infra
 - You have multicloud infrastructure

-!NOTE:
+> NOTE:
-    This is good for dev environment, but for production environment, please you this with awareness.
+> This is good for dev environment, but for production environment, please you this with awareness.

 # Architecture
 ![Architecture Image](./docs/images/design.jpg)